cooperchan/dbt-cards-site/README.md

 - Flip animations with hover and tap support
 - Responsive layout for mobile and desktop
-- Hand-drawn card illustrations by the developer, with custom animations made using paid and open source icons
+- Custom animations made using paid and open source icons
 - SEO enabled (sitemap and robots.txt)
 - Built with HTML, Tailwind CSS, and vanilla JavaScript (no UI libraries or JS frameworks)
 - Hosted via GitHub Pages